VisualPhysiologyDB/visual-physiology-opsin-db/README.md

 ---
 ## Summary
-Here, we report a newly compiled database of all heterologously expressed opsin genes with λmax phenotypes called the Visual Physiology Opsin Database (VPOD).
+Here, we report a newly compiled database of all heterologously expressed opsin genes with λmax phenotypes (wavelength of maximal absorbance; peak-senstivity) called the Visual Physiology Opsin Database (VPOD).
 VPOD_1.1 contains 1123 unique opsin genotypes and corresponding λmax phenotypes collected across all animals from 90 separate publications.

 We use VPOD data and _[deepBreaks](https://github.com/omicsEye/deepbreaks)_ (an ML tool designed for exploring genotype-phenotype associations) to show regression-based machine learning (ML) models often reliably predict λmax, account for non-additive effects of mutations on function, and identify functionally critical amino acid sites.